emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/5-approval.md

 }
 ```

-If Mike then comes along and purchases the NFT for only 1 Axion on marketplace B, the marketplace would go to try and transfer the NFT and since technically, Josh approved the marketplace and it's in the list of approved accounts, the transaction would go through properly.
+If Mike then comes along and purchases the NFT for only 1 Fermi on marketplace B, the marketplace would go to try and transfer the NFT and since technically, Josh approved the marketplace and it's in the list of approved accounts, the transaction would go through properly.

 ### The solution {#the-solution}